The Flint Fields at Mukran / Rugia

 The Jasmund peninsula is a chalk plate that has been banked when the Baltic Sea rose, forming the famous row of chalk cliffs (more information about the development of the Baltic Sea can be found here

 ).
-The chalk itself developed during the Late Cretaceous era 50-100 million years ago when Pangaea broke up and the area - far into present day Germany - was flooded.
+The chalk itself developed during the Late Cretaceous era 50-100 million years ago when Pangaea broke up and the area was flooded.
 The development of the spits by shifting sands happened about 3-4,000 years ago.

 Viktoria's View (left) and Königsstuhl (right)